-With another hit on their hands, we’re ready for the inevitable tasting menu only ABC restaurant on the exclusive top floor of ABC Carpet and Home.
-A secret elevator, a private roof cabana, monkeys and a menu of finger food that can be eaten off crazy lighting fixtures instead of actual dishware.
+So what’s next for the ABC Carpet & Home restaurant empire?
+We predict a third spot on the exclusive top floor of ABC Carpet & Home.
+A secret elevator, a roof cabana, monkeys, and a menu of finger food that can be eaten off lighting fixtures instead of dishware.
 You’re welcome for the idea, Jean-Georges.

-One of our favorite fish tacos in NYC.
-These big, crispy fish tacos are worth every cent of their $6.50 price tag.
-Everything about them is perfect, from the crisp layer of fry around the fish to the insanely tasty pickle cabbage slaw to the homemade corn tortillas.
-We’ll be coming back for these non-stop.
+One of the better fish tacos in NYC.
+Everything about them is perfect, from the crisp layer of fry around the fish to the insanely tasty pickle cabbage slaw, to the homemade corn tortillas.

 Arroz Con Pollo, Crackling Skin, Lemon Zest

-As you’ve probably been able to conclude, everything at ABC Cocina is really damn good.
-However, if you leave without trying this chicken and rice dish, you will have failed dinner.
-Don’t do that.
-The arroz con pollo is ridiculous; a steamy, moist bowl of warm rice with a mixture of crispy chicken skin mixed in with chunks of meat.
+A steamy bowl of warm rice with a mixture of crispy chicken skin and chunks of meat.
 Doesn’t sound all that appetizing on paper, but trust us.
 You don’t want to miss this one.

 Salted Caramel “Impossible” Flan

-ABC Cocina’s take on flan has been the focus of much attention in the short time since opening.
 A salty, sweet take on the Mexican dessert will send you home happy.
-Vanilla and caramel flavors in a custard that cuts like a mousse.
-Next level flan, clearly possible.
+Vanilla and caramel flavors in a custard that’s more like a mousse.
+Next-level flan, clearly possible.